ImmuneMoon/URL-web-scraper/README.md

 Users should be able to:

 - Use a form to input a webpage and call a webscraping funtion that displays all URLs on the given webpage
-- View the data rendered from a JSON file on a webpage as a list of links
+- View the data rendered on a webpage as a list of links

 ### Links